 “They are trying to fill the void that happened after the dissolution [of Yugoslavia],” he continues.
 “The national consciousness dissolved.
 People needed another root – historical roots.”

-Siarek is a student of photography in Lodz, Poland, and Alexander is his first major series, but it recently won Calvert 22 Foundation’s inaugural New East Photo Prize, which aims to find new perspectives on the region.
-Siarek first travelled to Skopje in 2010, initially just to see what was happening in the city, but after climbing a high rise in the city centre, and seeing the construction site below, he started to shoot in earnest.
+Siarek started shooting the project while studying photography in Lodz, Poland, and Alexander was his first major series, but it won Calvert 22 Foundation’s inaugural New East Photo Prize in 2016 – an award set up to find new perspectives on the region.
+Siarek first travelled to Skopje in 2010, initially just to see what was happening in the city, but after climbing a high rise in the city centre and seeing the construction site below, he started to shoot in earnest.

 “That view triggered me; I could see the technical significance of Skopje 2014 below,” he says, adding that when he interviewed Kuzman, “I felt like I touched living history.
 I realised that all of these myths are not myths, they are alive.”

 Siarek originally planned to study medicine, motivated by the desire to be close to people, but after he bought his first camera, “I became interested in capturing social issues, and realised I could fulfil my interest in people through photography.”
 Alexander focuses in on ordinary Macedonians, and shows the impact of Skopje 2014 from a small-scale, human perspective – one shot shows a man fishing below an enormous replica ship, for example, another vast Ionic pillars on a construction site.
 “It’s like seeing props and a role-play stage,” says Siarek.